Adult and Teen Challenge USA Services

 Outreach and Referral Programs

-Currently, there are two models of the Teen Challenge USA recovery programs that are being used in prisons across the country.
+Currently, there are two models of the Adult and Teen Challenge USA recovery programs that are being used in prisons across the country.
 One program is based on the residential recovery program and has a specific barracks unit dedicated to the program within the prison itself.
 The prisoners involved receive similar guidance and support to the traditional Teen Challenge program to help their recovery from addiction.

-The other prison program is modeled after the community groups used by Teen Challenge USA.
+The other prison program is modeled after the community groups used by Adult and Teen Challenge USA.
 These weekly small group meetings offer structured, faith-based support for those currently in prison.
 They receive guidance and discipleship under experienced leaders to help them stay on track with their addiction recovery.